Marianne Williamson’s Comments On Antidepressants Spark ‘I Need My Meds Marianne’ Hashtag

 But despite Williamson’s controversial comments, not everyone is saying she’s completely in the wrong.

-Aaron E. Carroll wrote that the problem is that even as more data about antidepressants increases medical understanding of them and continues to show that they do work for many people, many unanswered questions remain, and whether drug companies are motivated to answer them is unclear.
+Carroll wrote that the problem is that even as more data about antidepressants increases medical understanding of them and continues to show that they do work for many people, many unanswered questions remain, and whether drug companies are motivated to answer them is unclear.

 “It’s unclear if drug companies would be interested in the results, or indeed why they would be,” Carroll wrote.
 “The drugs are already being widely used, and no regulatory agency is requiring more data.
 If patients want answers, they will need to demand the research themselves.”